-In order to promote access to online resources, the Pequannock Township Public Library circulates four mobile WiFi Hotspots.
-Hotspot Internet service is provided by Sprint with unlimited data at 4G LTE speeds.
-Up to 10 devices may be connected to the Hotspot at once.
-At this time, there are five Hotspots available.
+In order to promote access to the internet, the Pequannock Township Public Library circulates eight mobile WiFi Hotspots.
+Up to 15 devices may be connected to the Hotspot at once.

-A Hotspot may be checked out by any Pequannock resident, 18 years or older, with a valid Pequannock Township Public Library card in good standing.
-All borrowers must sign this User Agreement.
+ELIGIBILITY: A Hotspot may be checked out by any Pequannock resident, 18 years or older.
+The patron must present a valid Pequannock Township library, which is in good standing, at checkout.

-Overdue Hotspots will be charged $5.00 per day.
-Hotspots not returned after 30 days will be assumed-lost and charged the replacement cost of $50.
-Hotspots are fragile and must, therefore, be returned at the adult circulation desk and not in the book drops.
+RETURNS: Hotspots are fragile and must, therefore, be returned to a staff member and not in either of the book drops.
 Patrons will be responsible for damage to the item if it is returned via the book drop.

 Overdue Fine: $5 per day | Lost Hotspot: $50.

 Damaged Hotspot: The charge for a damaged Hotspot will be determined by the Library Director.
 A lost or damaged cord, bag, or charger will charged at current market replacement cost.